qkzk/fm/development.md

       - [ ] opening (???)
       - [ ] open in nvim (???)

+  - [x] colors in menus.
+Use a repeated gradient of lime colors in menus

 - [ ] Version 0.1.20

   - [ ] replace FmResult & FmError by anyhow since I'm already using it...